cwoe/api-gateway-url-shortening/readme.md

 Links are send as parameters of GET requests to API Gateway.\
 The API Gateway uses Lambda Proxy to forward the request to Lambda.\
-The Lambda Function creates a unique ID, creates a .html file in a S3 Bucket and return the url of the file.\
+The Lambda Function creates a unique ID, a .html file in a S3 Bucket and return the url of the file.\
-The S3 Bucket allows puclic-read for all documents.
+The S3 Bucket allows public-read access for all documents.

 You can find a live version here: [https://cwoellner.com/urlshortener/](https://cwoellner.com/urlshortener/)